nopool/kratum/README.md

 [Supabase self-hosting](https://supabase.com/docs/guides/self-hosting) opted against, so future contributors may want to implement either feature or both.

-## Other caveats
+## Caveats

-The Kratum server was effectively submitting blocks as of April 2023.
-Lack of access to capable mining hardware (namely, a Bitmain Antminer KA3), though, likely permitted breaking changes to be introduced thereafter.
-Open-sourcing this software is intended to let developers with adequate hardware reproduce and resolve possible issues.
+The Kratum server was effectively submitting Kadena blocks through April 2023.
+However, lack of access to competitive mining hardware (such as Bitmain’s Antminer KA3) has likely since allowed breaking changes to be introduced.
+Open-sourcing this software is intended to let developers with adequate hardware reproduce and resolve any issues.

 ## Deployment and development